Eddy Silverman

 About

 Eddy Silverman is a passionate and innovative advocate who specializes in defending corporate retail clients in premises liability and personal injury cases.
-His expertise extends to a wide range of matters, including professional liability (malpractice) cases and transportation defense.
+His expertise also extends to a wide range of matters, including professional liability/malpractice, transportation, and all manner of contract and warranty-breach cases.
+With respect to the latter, Eddy is one of the most sought-after attorneys in the state relative to the defense of consumer protection and other similar causes of action involving vehicle manufacturers and dealerships.

 In addition to litigation, Eddy has a wealth of mediation/alternative dispute resolution experience, as both a mediator himself and as an advocate for clients.
 He holds a master’s degree in Dispute Resolution from The Straus Institute at Pepperdine Law, which is routinely ranked as the #1 program in the United States by U.S. News and World Report.